The Honeymooners: Move to CBS

-CBS president William S. Paley in July 1952 made sure the cast of the former DuMont ensemble that was becoming The Jackie Gleason Show embarked on a highly successful five-week promotional tour across the United States, performing a variety of musical numbers and sketches (including the popular "Honeymooners").
-However, actress Pert Kelton who played Alice Kramden and other roles, was blacklisted at the time and was replaced on the tour by Beulah actress Ginger Jones, who subsequently also was blacklisted (having earlier been named on the Red Channels blacklist) by CBS.
-All this political maneuvering meant yet another new Alice was needed.
+In July 1952, CBS president William S. Paley sent Gleason and his cast on a highly successful nationwide five-week promotional tour, performing musical numbers and sketches (including the popular "The Honeymooners").
+However, Kelton, who played Alice Kramden and other roles, was blacklisted and replaced on the tour by Beulah actress Ginger Jones, who also became blacklisted (having earlier been named on the Red Channels blacklist) by CBS.
+As a result, yet another Alice was needed.

-Jones's replacement was Audrey Meadows, known for her work in the 1951 Broadway musical Top Banana and on the Bob and Ray television show.
-However, before being cast for CBS, Meadows had to overcome Gleason's reservations about her being too attractive to make a credible Alice.
-To accomplish this, she hired a photographer to come to her apartment early in the morning and take pictures of her wearing no make-up, clad in a torn housecoat, and with her hair undone.
-When the pictures were delivered to Gleason, he looked at them and said, "That's our Alice."
-When it was explained who it was, Gleason reportedly said, "Any dame who has a sense of humor like that deserves the job."
-With the addition of Meadows the now-iconic "Honeymooners" lineup of Gleason, Carney, Meadows, and Randolph was in place.
+Jones's replacement was Audrey Meadows, known for her work in the 1951 Broadway musical Top Banana and on the Bob & Ray television show.
+However, Gleason was concerned that Meadows was too attractive to make a credible Alice.
+To convince him, Meadows hired a photographer to take pictures of her in the early morning with no makeup, clad in a torn housecoat and with her hair undone.
+When Gleason saw the photos, he said, "That's our Alice."
+When he learned that it was Meadows in the photos, he reportedly said, "Any dame who has a sense of humor like that deserves the job."
+The lineup of Gleason, Carney, Meadows and Randolph was now in place.

-The rising popularity of The Honeymooners was reflected in its increasing prominence of the sketches as part of The Jackie Gleason Show variety lineup.
-During the first season, it appeared on a regular basis (although not weekly) as a series of short sketches ranging in length from seven to thirteen minutes.
-For the 1953–54 season, the shorter sketches were outnumbered by ones that ran for a half-hour or longer.
-Playing off its growing popularity, during the 1954–55 season most episodes of The Jackie Gleason Show consisted entirely of The Honeymooners.
-Fan response became overwhelming.
-Meadows received hundreds of curtains and aprons in the mail from fans who wanted to help Alice lead a fancier life.
-By January 1955, The Jackie Gleason Show was competing with—and sometimes beating—I Love Lucy as the most-watched TV show in the United States.
-Audience members lined up around the block hours in advance to attend the show.
+The increasingly popular "The Honeymooners" sketches were prominent in episodes of The Jackie Gleason Show variety show.
+During the first season, they appeared on a regular basis (although not weekly) as a series of short sketches ranging in length from seven to thirteen minutes.
+For the 1953–54 season, the shorter sketches were outnumbered by ones that ran for 30 minutes or longer.
+During the 1954–55 season, most episodes of The Jackie Gleason Show consisted entirely of "The Honeymooners".
+Fan response became overwhelming, and Meadows received hundreds of curtains and aprons in the mail from fans who wanted to help Alice lead a fancier life.
+By January 1955, The Jackie Gleason Show was competing with—and sometimes beating—I Love Lucy as the most-watched television show in the United States.
+Audience members would queue around the block hours in advance in order to attend the show.